modelica/newsletter/_2020-02/LetterFromTheBoard.md

   online services.

 - The International Modelica Conference that was planned in March 2021 in Linköping, Sweden, will also be postponed, most likely to September 2021.
-It will most likely also organized as a nmixed standard/online conference.
+It will most likely also be organized as a mixed standard/online conference.

 Even if an online conference has drawbacks, it gives new opportunites.
 For example, I am currently